By becoming a surrogate, you can give hopeful intended parents the gift of having a child.

 Once this final step of our screening process is completed, you are then ready to complete the legal contracts and begin preparing for the embryo transfer!

-Common Questions about Surrogate Screening and Requirements
+Common Questions about Screening and Surrogacy Requirements

 With American Surrogacy, the surrogate mother age limit is 21–38 years.
 Age restrictions for surrogacy are based on IVF clinic requirements, and the upper surrogacy age limit of 38 helps limit health risks to the surrogate and baby.